Episode 10: Matthew Eppinette

 SUBSCRIBE.
 SHARE WITH A FRIEND.
 LEAVE A REVIEW.

 Did you enjoy this episode or learn something new?
 I hope so!
-My goal is to bring on guests that help encourage and challenge us, stretch our imaginations, and inform us about life.
-The best way to show your support is to rate the podcast on Apple Podcasts, leave a brief review, and then share it with a friend.
+My goal is to bring on guests that help encourage, challenge, and inform us about life.
+The best way to support the show is to rate the podcast on Apple Podcasts or Spotify, leave a brief review, and then share the episode with a friend.